Lions blow late lead in 23-22 loss to Packers - WHIZ News

 When they left the door open for the Green Bay Packers, Aaron Rodgers took over.

-Detroit settled for five Matt Prater field goals and Lions defensive end Trey Flowers was whistled for a costly penalty on each of Green Bay’s last two drives, helping the Packers rally for a 23-22 victory Monday night.
+Detroit settled for five field goals by Matt Prater and Lions defensive end Trey Flowers was whistled for a questionable penalty on each of Green Bay’s last two drives, helping the Packers rally for a 23-22 victory Monday night.

+“It all just comes down to finishing, that’s a major part of it,” receiver Kenny Golladay said.
+“Finishing the game out.
+Finishing offensively when we’re in the red zone.
+Putting up points as touchdowns, not field goals.”

 The Lions were in position for a big NFC North road win after they opened a 22-13 lead with 12:17 remaining.
 Prater connected from 54 yards after Justin Coleman intercepted a Rodgers pass that went off Darrius Shepherd’s facemask at the Lions 2.